Gravitational wave propagation in bigravity in the late universe: Decoherence of bigravity oscillations?

 \section{Decoherence of bigravity oscillations?}

 Regarding the detection of tensor modes in the bigravity framework, only $h$ is directly relevant, as it is the only one that couples to matter.
 In previous sections, we showed that $h$ propagates as a superposition of mass eigenstates: one massless, $u$, and one massive, $v$.
 These modes obey different dispersion relations and, as a result, the corresponding signals in real space propagate with different group velocities.
 In turn, this implies that, for signals with finite duration (such as wave packets) and sufficiently large propagation trajectories, there comes a point where the two signals no longer overlap and, from that point on, propagate without displaying any interference patterns.
 This phenomenon has been previously referred to in the literature as `decoherence of bigravity oscillations' \cite{Max:2017flc, Max:2017kdc}.
-However, in the absence of matter fields, since the system is purely classical, there is nothing that could cause two initially coherent wave packets to decohere.
-The purpose of this section is to show that, even in the presence of incoherent matter sources coupled to gravity, wave packets of the mass eigenstates can preserve their initial coherence even long after they separate.
+However, in the absence of matter fields, since the system is purely classical, there is nothing that could cause two initially coherent wave packets to decohere.\footnote{Here we adopt the standard definition of spatiotemporal coherence for classical radiation, as used also in optics \cite{Loudon:2000}.} The purpose of this section is to show that, even in the presence of incoherent matter sources coupled to gravity, wave packets of the mass eigenstates can preserve their initial coherence even long after they separate.
 Moreover, unlike neutrino oscillations, correlation functions of mass eigenstates decay algebraically, and therefore, there is no well-defined notion of a coherence length associated with bigravity oscillations, contrary to previous claims.